mcharouk/aws/DevelopingOnAWS/Synopsis.md

 ## Extensions

 * An internal extension can be used to add capabilities directly to the handler code because it runs in the same process.
-For example intercept all http calls to log them or add some headers or anything
+It can modify process startup
+  * with language specific env variables (JAVA_TOOL_OPTIONS, NODE_OPTIONS)
+  * by delegating runtime startup to a custom script
-* An external extension does not run within the same process, it works asynchronously, and so it does not impact function performance
+* An external extension does not run within the same process, it works asynchronously, and so it does not impact function performance.
+  * It can be written in another language
+  * can start before the runtime process and can continue after the runtime shuts down
 * Lambda extension comes as a **lambda layer**
 * Third parties extensions
   * Dynatrace, datadog, etc... provides external extensions to add monitoring metrics, traces, etc..